 So why does this happen?
 You obviously go about your regular life just fine with the things you already have, why on earth would you need more stuff or different stuff?

 Let me clear this up for you.
-If you’re a traveler you’re probably slowly gathering your arsenal of things because you are used to travelling and are accumulating the things you know you need.
-If you’re not a traveler ( yet) or worse, just a once a year vacationer when you get that 2 weeks off work, then you’re in for a rude awakening.
-A recent study showed that on average people spend 2x more money on stuff for the vacation, than they actually do on the vacation.
+If you’re a traveler you’re probably slowly gathering your arsenal of things because you are used to traveling and are accumulating the things you know you need.
+If you’re not a traveler ( yet) or worse, just a once-a-year vacationer when you get that 2 weeks off work, then you’re in for a rude awakening.
+A recent study showed that on average people spend 2x more money on stuff for the vacation than they actually do on the vacation.
 Not good.

 Because you’re going somewhere you don’t usually go.
 If you’re used to getting in your car and driving to work every day, you’re not likely to need hiking boots, a thermos, a camping lantern or a beach towel.
 You’re not likely to need a lot of things, except maybe coffee.

 If you’re in the average American household of 2.54 people all the stuff you need to buy now suddenly includes others.
 So what can you do to tackle your “Things I Need To Buy Before Vacation” List without breaking the bank?

 What You Probably Need To Buy Before Vacation But Didn’t Realize It.

 What you’ll need to buy before vacation varies depending on where you’re going, what time of year it is, method of travel, weather and how long you’re staying.
 But in general, lugging everything out of your closet in preparation of the upcoming task of packing makes clear what you’ll need regardless of where you’re going.

 Pajamas: If you’ve been slumming it in old tees and boxers, a vacation with family or friends is no time to show this side of yourself.
 Get at least one decent pair of pj’s for the vacation.
 That way when you’re wandering the halls looking for the ice machine you can feel ok going to the front desk if you’ve locked yourself out of your room.